 Classifying outcomes of inquiries and reviews (2017)

-Aither was engaged to conduct a review of major post-disaster inquiries and reviews undertaken in Australia and New Zealand since 2009.
-The project involved identifying high level categories of findings across major post-event reviews, and assessing the degree to which these findings have been or are being matched by attention and reforms within Australia emergency service organisations
+17, we were enlisted to review the major post-disaster inquiries and reviews undertaken in Australia and New Zealand since 2009.
+We identified high-level categories of findings across major post-event reviews and assessed the degree to which these findings have been or are being matched by attention and reforms within Australian emergency service organisations.

-Review of EPBC Act interactions with Agricultural sector (2018).
+Review of EPBC Act interactions with the agricultural sector (2018)

 In March 2018, the Commonwealth Minister for the Environment and Energy and the Commonwealth Minister for Agriculture and Water Resources announced that Dr Wendy Craik (Aither Senior Associate) would independently review the interactions between the Environment Protection and Biodiversity Conservation Act 1999 and the agriculture sector.
 The goal was to identify regulatory and non-regulatory improvements that can assist the agriculture sector while maintaining environmental standards.
 The Commonwealth Department of the Environment and Energy engaged us to support Dr Craik in her independent reviewer role.
 This involved coordinating and undertaking consultations with over 70 organisations across rural and regional Australia, and contributing to the development of the review report through analysis and drafting.
 The independent review led to a series of recommended actions for the Minister for the Environment.
 These focused on improving existing processes and introducing new approaches to simplify and enhance the system for farmers while also boosting environmental outcomes.